Norvik-Alexian/Natural-Language-Processing-Course/README.md

 and describe the text data.
 * To download the "en_core_web_sm" model from spacy we need to run `python -m spacy download en_core_web_sm` command in our terminal.
+* The very first step in processing any text is to split up all the component parts, that is the word and punctuation into tokens, and these tokens are annotated inside the dock object to contain descriptive information.
+* `span`: span is a slice of a stock object in the form some start vs stop.

 ## What is NLTK?
 NLTK - Natural Language Toolkit is a very popular open source.
 It also provides many functionalities, but includes less